Heymity/MolecularLibCore/README.md

 ```

 You can also get the tag as a string using the Tag.TagName property
-It also offer implicit operators to do the conversion from Tag to string and string to Tag.
+It also offers implicit operators to do the conversion from Tag to string and string to Tag.

 ### TypeVariable